 - Fixed and variable share forward sales and related equity offerings, including registered and Rule 144 exempt block sales and at-the-market (ATM) offerings

 - Structured issuer share repurchase transactions

-As Co-Chair of the firm’s global Capital Markets Practice and Financial Institution Industry Group, Mr. Balaban is focused on building and marketing Latham’s unique global capital markets offering that provides our global financial institution clients with integrated, top tier financial regulatory coverage spanning the US, the UK, the EU, and Asia.
+Mr. Balaban has held a number of leadership roles at the firm, including as former Global Co-Chair of Latham & Watkins’ Financial Institutions Industry Group.
+He is also the former Global Co-Chair of the firm’s Capital Markets Practice.
+In this role, Mr. Balaban focused on building and marketing Latham’s unique global capital markets offering that provides the firm’s global financial institution clients with integrated, top-tier financial regulatory coverage spanning the US, the UK, the EU, and Asia.